frequently asked questions

 - Water repellent preservatives - Contain repellent waxes, resins and usually fungicide to provide a temporary water barrier which breaks down progressively due to atmospheric oxidization.
 Can cause compatibility and bonding problems with subsequent finishes.

-Woodworkers preseals joinery with oil based primers.
+Woodworkers use oil based clear seal and white primers.
 Our transparent finishes will be compatible with Sikkens top coats and white primed products will require oil enamel top coats.
 You cannot mix paint systems as chemical reactions can occur.
 Water based top coats will not bond to oil primers.
 It is essential that the integrity of a paint system is preserved if it is to have its optimum service life.

 I’M RECOATING EXISTING TIMBERWORK - HOW DO I IDENTIFY THE EXISTING FINISH?